brvier/rvier.fr/content/publish_your_kivy_app_to_fdroid.md

-Title: Publish your Android Kivy app to F-droid (🇬🇧)
+Title: Publish your Android Kivy app to F-droid
 Date: 2021-11-11
 Status: draft
+Lang: EN

 It s quite easy to publish your Kivy app to F-Droid.